 1. Upskill Leadership

-Upskilling and reskilling is definitely on the radar of leaders around the world.
+Upskilling and reskilling are definitely on the radar of leaders around the world.
 It is the topic that has the highest level of leader engagement according to The Worldcom Confidence Index which monitors what over 54,000 CEOs are saying.
-But attention to a topic doesn’t necessarily mean that leaders have the skills to capitalise on the opportunities that AI provides.
+But attention to a topic doesn’t necessarily mean that leaders have the skills to capitalize on the opportunities that AI provides.

 Leadership roles will change significantly as more tasks become automated.
 This means the first people to upskill and reskills should be the leadership.
-They will need training on how to harness AI positively within their organisation and develop a plan for ensuring they have the people with the skills to take advantage of what AI offers their organisation.
+Whether delivered via your learning management system (LMS) or in a face-to-face context, leaders will need training on how to harness AI positively within their organization.
+That training will also have to deal with developing a plan for ensuring they have the people with the skills to take advantage of what AI offers their organization.

-Leaders will also need to show how embracing AI delivers against the organisation’s purpose.
+Leaders will also need to show how embracing AI delivers against the organization’s purpose.
 And how it enables their people to have more fulfilling jobs.

 2. Identify Where Your People Need Support

 Upskilling leadership is an important first step.
 But you also need to assess what the upskilling and reskilling journey looks like for every employee.
 To do this you will need a performance management tool that will help you identify individual strengths as well as gaps in knowledge to be filled.